1. Can we modify the DQES?

 Nutrients from foods and alcoholic beverages are reported separately, although many researchers choose to combine these and report total intakes.
 How the data is used will depend on the research question being considered.
 At the design stage of your research, it is important to decide what the data will be used for and whether a food frequency questionnaire is appropriate for your purposes.

-For the online version, missing responses do not occur as the web program ensures that all questions are answered.
+For the online questionnaire, missing responses do not occur, as the web program ensures that all questions are answered.

 Two links are provided for each participant.
 One is a generic link to the login screen of the website where the participant will need to use their ID and Password to access the questionnaire.
 The second is a link that is unique to each participant and will take them directly into the questionnaire.

 You will also receive a coordinator login for reporting purposes.
 Your login and password will enable you to see how many participants have completed the questionnaire.

 12. Is the online questionnaire easy to use?

 The online system is designed to be user-friendly and once the participant logs in, the web program guides them through the questionnaire.

 13. How long does it take to complete the online questionnaire?